erf/csv_localizations/README.md

 ### Add CSV asset file

-Add a CSV translation file as an asset and describe it in your `pubspec.yaml`
+Add a CSV file as an asset and describe it in your `pubspec.yaml`

 > Tip: Create a Spreadsheet via Google docs, then export as CSV